fread-ink/epub-cfi-resolver/README.md

 # API

-## new CFI(str, opts)
+## new CFI(uri, opts)

-Parse the CFI contained in `str` and create a CFI object.
+Parse the CFI string contained in `uri` and create a CFI object.
 An error will be thrown if parsing failes.

+If `uri` contains URI Escape Sequences then it should be unescaped using e.g. `decodeURIComponent()` before being handed to the constructor.

 Opts: